Random IDs

 When you need to generate random characters, you can use random IDs from the Standard package.
 If you need a guarantee that the IDs are unique, then consider unique IDs instead.

-By default, a random ID looks like this: VZ3Y-69L2-QE2G
+By default, a random ID looks like this: VZ3Y-69L2-QE2G.
+There

 are over seven quadrillion combinations of letters and numbers.
 Click the